PhilipPartsch/test_vale/docs/test_docs/correct_rst_content.rst

    Vale shall give me a hint that, there are typos in my block quote.

-      Vale shall give me a hint that, there are typos in my blockk quote inside a block quote.
+      Vale shall give me a hint that, there are typos in my block quote inside a block quote.

 End of Tests
 ============